telexyz/engine/documents/01-TKNZ.md

 [ DONE ]

 * Break alphabet-types into have-marks-and-tone vs others
-FIX: why "cp" is categoried as marktone?
+FIX: why "cp" is categoried as alphmark?

 * colapse types that have similar _ascii-telex trans_ to create next layer of _ascii-telex types_